U.S. charges, sanctions Iranians for global cyber attacks on behalf of Tehran

 None of the Iranians indicted in 2016 have been arrested or extradited, a Justice Department spokesman said.

-(Reporting by Dustin Volz and Joseph Menn; additional reporting by Lisa Lambert, Timothy Gardner and Susan Heavey; editing by Grant McCool)
+(Reporting by Dustin Volz and Joseph Menn; additional reporting by Lisa Lambert, Timothy Gardner, Susan Heavey and Dubai newsroom; Editing by Grant McCool and Clarence Fernandez)